AvolitesLtd/TitanManual/docs/titan-basics/loading-and-saving-shows.md

     tag as previously used.

-If you save to hard drive, shows are saved in the folder 'D:\\Shows' (on Titan Mobile, Titan Go and Simulator the folder is 'Documents\\Titan\\Shows').
+If you save to hard drive, shows are saved in the folder 'D:\\Shows' (on Titan PC suite (Titan Go / Simulator) the folder is 'Documents\\Titan\\Shows').

 ## Loading a show